-These Articles of Incorporation shall not be amended except by the process provided in the Contract issued to the corporation by the University Board.
+These Articles of Incorporation shall not be amended except by the process provided in Article IX of the Terms and Conditions of the Contract executed by the corporation and the Authorizing Body.
 This process is as follows:

 The corporation, by a majority vote of its Board of Directors, may, at any time, propose specific changes to these Articles of Incorporation or may propose a meeting to discuss potential revision to these Articles of Incorporation.
 The proposal will be made to the University Board through its designee.
-The University Board delegates to the Charter Schools Office Director the review and approval of changes or amendments to these Articles of Incorporation.
-In the event that a proposed change is not accepted by the Charter Schools Office Director, the University Board shall consider and vote upon a change proposed by the corporation following an opportunity for a written and oral presentation to the University Board by the corporation.
+The University Board delegates to the University Charter Schools Office Director the review and approval of changes or amendments to these Restated Articles of Incorporation.
+In the event that a proposed change is not accepted by the University Charter Schools Office Director, the University Board shall consider and vote upon a change proposed by the corporation following an opportunity for a written and oral presentation to the University Board by the corporation.

-At any time and for any reason, the University Board or an authorized designee may propose changes to these Articles of Incorporation or may propose a meeting to discuss potential revision.
-The corporation's Board of Directors may delegate to an officer of the corporation the review and negotiation of changes or amendments to these Articles of Incorporation.
-The Articles of Incorporation shall be amended as requested by the University Board upon a majority vote of the corporation's Board of Directors.
+At any time and for any reason, the University Board or an authorized designee may propose specific changes to these Restated Articles of Incorporation or may propose a meeting to discuss potential revision.
+The corporation's Board of Directors may delegate to an officer of the corporation the review and negotiation of changes or amendments to these Restated Articles of Incorporation.
+The Restated Articles of Incorporation shall be amended as requested by the University Board or an authorized designee upon a majority vote of the corporation's Board of Directors.

-Amendments to the Articles of Incorporation take effect only after they have been approved by the corporation's Board of Directors and by the University Board or its designee and filed with the Michigan Department of Licensing and Regulatory Affairs, Bureau of Commercial Services.
-In addition, the corporation shall file with the amendment a copy of the University Board's or its designee's approval of the amendment.
+Amendments to these Restated Articles of Incorporation take effect only after they have been approved by the corporation's Board of Directors and by the University Board or the University Charter Schools Office Director, and the amendments are filed with the Michigan Department of Consumer and Industry Services, Corporation, Securities and Land Development Bureau.
+In addition, the corporation shall file with the amendment a copy of the University Board's or University Charter Schools Office Director's approval of the amendment.